Is social media still truly ‘social’?

 4. Boastbook.
 Enough of the constant ‘Look at me!
 Look at MEEE!’ oneupmanship from people telling me how wonderful their lives are.
 You’re not fooling anybody.

 5. Advertising.
 In the endless drive for social media companies to monetise their business models, our timelines are increasingly filling up with adverts we never asked for.
-I wouldn’t mind so much if they were better targeted, but half the ads on my timeline seem to be for women, teenagers or the over-65s.
-Er, no.
+It’s an inevitable part of social networks being free to use but they can still be annoying.

 6. Self-promotion.
 At least 50% of my Twitter timeline (and that’s probably conservative) is made up of fellow bloggers plugging their latest post or some random post from their archive.
 I’m guilty of it too, although hopefully I’m relatively moderate in my self-promotion.
 It seems that we use Twitter much less these days to actually talk to people – we just talk at them instead.
 Oh, and by the way, people who ask me to retweet their latest post who never otherwise talk to me: uh-uh, not happening.

 7. Gamification.
 Again, many bloggers (me included) are guilty of this to some extent.
 We have blog rankings.
-We have ‘authority’ scores such as Klout.
 We grow our follower numbers by hook or crook.
 We post at the optimum times of day.
 Now I’m not criticising bloggers who are seeking to make an income from their blog, for whom all this is a key part of a professional approach.
 But it feels like we’re all playing the game these days, and social media is less fun as a result.

 8. Trolls and bullies.
 They have existed online since before social media, lurking in internet forums before pouncing on unsuspecting victims.
 Trolls whose sole aim is to provoke an argument and persist in twisting their victims’ words and frustrations against them.
 Bullies who delight in dishing out abuse, hiding behind the shield of free speech.
 You may disagree vehemently with someone’s view but that’s no excuse to belittle them in the way that certain people do when arguing about sporting rivalries, political views or lifestyle choices.
 I will always defend anyone’s right to free speech – just as I’ll reserve the right to consider them to be a thuggish idiot when they abuse it.